Sign in

 Shane Smith, President and CEO, and Steven France, President of Packaged Meats, explained that cost efficiencies, SKU rationalization, automation, and formula-based pricing in their private label business help mitigate inflation.
 CFO Mark Hall clarified that a $15 million Q2 mark-to-market adjustment on hedges relates to future periods and that strong underlying business performance justifies the raised full-year outlook for hog production.

-Peter Galbo inquired about the drivers of the low to mid-single-digit sales guidance, seeking a breakdown of volume versus price, and questioned the breakeven guidance for Hog Production given that industry data suggests a more profitable outlook.
+Peter Galbo inquired about the drivers behind the low to mid-single-digit sales guidance, seeking a breakdown of volume versus price by segment.
+He also asked for context on the Hog Production segment's breakeven guidance for the year, given that recent industry data suggests stronger profitability.

 Answer

-CFO Mark Hall attributed the sales growth outlook to market price appreciation and modest volume growth.
-CEO Shane Smith explained that while the hog industry is returning to profitability, Smithfield's breakeven guidance of -$50M to +$50M is appropriate due to macro conditions, despite significant internal cost structure improvements from farm rationalization and genetic changeovers.
+CFO Mark Hall attributed the sales growth outlook to continued market price appreciation and modest volume growth across the business, excluding Hog Production.
+President and CEO Shane Smith explained that while the futures market indicates a return to industry profitability, Smithfield's guidance of -$50M to +$50M for Hog Production is a prudent range that reflects the macro environment and the company's ongoing cost structure improvements, such as closing high-cost farms and genetic changeovers.

-Peter Galbo's questions to Dole PLC (DOLE) leadership
+Peter Galbo's questions to PROCTER & GAMBLE (PG) leadership

 Answer